Back to all articles

 The Ascendant (Lagna)

-The Ascendant is the zodiac sign rising on the eastern horizon at the precise moment of birth.
-In Vedic astrology, it is arguably the most important point in the entire chart.
-It determines the entire house structure: whatever sign is rising becomes the first house, and the remaining eleven signs follow in sequence.
+The Ascendant is the zodiac sign that was rising on the eastern horizon at the exact moment of your birth.
+It's arguably the most important point in your entire Kundli.

-The Lord of the Lagna — the planet that rules the rising sign — is called the Lagnesh and acts as the chart's primary significator of vitality, direction, and overall life trajectory.
-A strong Lagnesh in the BPHS is described as a key indicator of health, longevity, and personal power.
+The planet that rules your rising sign is called the Lagnesh (chart ruler).
+It acts as the primary indicator of your vitality, direction, and overall life trajectory.
+The BPHS describes a strong Lagnesh as a key marker of health, longevity, and personal power.

 The Moon Sign (Chandra Lagna)